 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
 So wiht this command we actually control Kontakt via our custom UI.
 So set_engine_par() is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.

 here goes the value you “send” to the engine.
-It’s any integer between 0 to 1000000 in most of the cases.
+In most cases it’s any integer between 0 to 1000000.
 Kontakt translates this value into any engine specific value.
-So in our example 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.
-Sometimes it is required to do some calculations e.g. if you want to set the volume to exactly 0 dB.
-(For $ENGINE_PAR_PAN, 0 would be the very left and 1000000 the very right)
+So 0 would set the Volume to -inf and 1000000 sets the volume to +12.0 dB any other value can in this case also produce decimals like 6.3 dB.

 this can also be considered as an address.
 This time it tells Kontakt on which level to look for the engine parameter.

 -1 addresses an Instrument FX or any Bus parameter.
-It’s all whitish or gray areas. (see image below).
+It’s all white or light-gray areas. (see image below).

 “0 – 7” to address a FX slot.
 There are always 8 slots on each level (group, bus or instrument level), starting with zero.
 So if we want to set a parameter in the first FX slot, the slot value would be “0”.

 find_mod() if we want to address LFOs, Envelopes or other modulators.

 -1 for any other application like the Volume which is not in any FX slot.

 1 for insert FX